martinleguennec/Protocol_SMS_CrossCultural/README.md

 Expected file naming convention:
 - `participantID_Pref__trialNb.csv`

+`trialNb` goes from 1 to 5, since each participant should perform 5 SMT trials.

-Note: The data directory is initially empty.
+> Note: The data directory is initially empty.
 Create individual participant folders as you conduct the experiment.

 ### src/
 Contains Python source files with functions used throughout the experiment.
 These functions support various experimental tasks and data collection processes.